Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Depth Correction

 \section{Depth Correction}

-Our \SDN significantly improves depth estimation and more precisely renders the object contours.
+Our \SDN significantly improves depth estimation and more precisely renders the object contours (see \autoref{fig:cost}).
 However, there is a fundamental limitation in stereo because of the discrete nature of pixels: the disparity, being the difference in the horizontal coordinate between corresponding pixels, has to be \emph{quantized} at the level of individual pixels while the depth is \emph{continuous}.
-Although the quantization error can be alleviated with higher resolution images, the computational depth prediction cost scales \emph{cubic} with pixel width and height --- pushing the limits of GPUs in autonomous vehicles.
+Although the quantization error can be alleviated with higher resolution images, the computational depth prediction cost scales \emph{cubically} with resolution--- pushing the limits of GPUs in autonomous vehicles.

 We therefore explore a hybrid approach by leveraging a cheap LiDAR with extremely sparse (\eg, 4 beams) but accurate depth measurements to \emph{correct} this bias.
 We note that such sensors are too \emph{sparse} to capture object shapes and cannot be used alone for detection.
 However, by projecting the LiDAR points into the image plane we obtain exact depths on a small portion of ``landmark'' pixels.